Sivakumar001/stone-paper-scissor/README.md

 pull request are welcome. for major changes, please open an issue first to discuss what you would like to change.

-if you like my project star my repo and feel free to check my other projects too.. :)
+if you like my project star my repo and feel free to check my other projects too..😀